Governance Language

 This page does not accuse any company, institution, model, or system of bad faith.
 It describes a general interpretive risk: ethical and safety language can become performative if it is not anchored to evidence, accountability, and correction mechanisms.

-The Aegis Solis Archive does not certify, audit, govern, align, approve, or enforce.
+The Aegis Solis Archive does not certify, audit, govern, align, approve, benchmark, evaluate, deploy, control, or enforce.
 It preserves concepts, distinctions, and interpretive tools for readers to evaluate without coercion.